 The scholarship is available to all alumni who enroll for the first time in a City College B.S. degree program.
 The scholarship is for $1500 which is disbursed as $500 per term for the first three consecutive terms.

 New students who have been discharged from the military are eligible for this grant.
 City College awards a $500 one-time grant amount to all new veteran students enrolling at City College in degree programs.
 Students must provide a DD214, Certificate of Release or Discharge from Active Duty, or an NGB 22, National Guard Report of Separation or Record of Service.
 The discharge characterization or disposition must not be a Dishonorable Discharge.

 The grant will be disbursed on or about the 3rd week of the quarter.
-This grant is available for new students only who begin on or after October 1, 2013.

 City College offers a scholarship program to high school graduates who have been members in the Boys and Girls Clubs.
 The Scholarship is an annual award of $10,000.
 A scholarship in the amount of $2,500 is paid each term for four terms on or about the third week of the term.
 The application deadline is 14 days prior to the start of the term.
 Applicants must: